98Nikhil/Index/README.md

 1. To obtain the list of branches, execute:
       1. git branch
-2. To go to a new branch, execute:
+2. To create a new branch, execute:
-      1. git branch branch1       #creates new branch called branch1 and any work done now is stored in this branch 3.To return to master branch, execute:
+      1. git branch branch1
+3.To return to master branch, execute:
       1.git checkout master
 4. To merge a branch to the master branch, execute: